 “As I neared the young ones, I put all my weight on my right foot, keeping the accelerator pedal on the floor until I heard the crashing of the two children on the hood, and then the sharp cry of pain from one of the two,” wrote Psychedelic Warlord, the pseudonym for a former congressman, in his recently uncovered deeply disturbing killing spree manifesto published in the late 1980s.

-No, this isn’t an episode of the CBS serial killer drama Criminal Minds.
+.
 But it does come from the seemingly disturbed mind of one Democrat darling, Robert Francis “Beto” O’Rourke.

 In the days since Beto announced he was “born to do this” and tossed his hat into the uber crowded Democratic presidential primary, the elite media have been working overtime to dig up disgusting dirt.
 And they hit the motherlode.